 The Women’s Rugby team braved the drenching rain to complete the Asda 10k Charity run, to raise funds for a local cancer charity that’s aided family members of the team.

-The charity, Cavendish Cancer Care, provided therapy for team coach David Dean when his wife was diagnosed with cancer as well as for player Maeve Morrissey when the same disease struck her mum.
+The charity, Cavendish Cancer Care, provided help for team coach David Dean when his wife was diagnosed with cancer as well as for a player of the team when the same disease affected a family member of hers.

 As such, the charity was a clear choice for the team to fundraise for.

-Captain of the Women’s Rugby team, Jennifer Selim, said: “As the charity has provided support to key members of our club, it naturally felt right that we did a charity event to raise money for Cavendish for their amazing work, and as a sign of support from the club to Maeve and Deano.”
+Captain of the Women’s Rugby team, Jennifer Selim, said: “As the charity has provided support to key members of our club, it naturally felt right that we did a charity event to raise money for Cavendish for their amazing work.”

 “We had an opportunity to look around the facilities and it really brought home the impact of the work they do, and we felt the value of the therapies they offer.